mjordan/islandora_whole_object/README.md

 * `media`: list the media associated with the object
 * `jsonld`: show the JSON-LD converted to a raw PHP array as illustrated below
 * `node`: show the basic Drupal node structure as a raw PHP array
-* `fedora`: show Fedora's Turle Linked Data representation of the resource
+* `fedora`: show Fedora's Turtle Linked Data representation of the resource
 * `solr`: show the Solr document for the node

 Here's the raw (PHP array) JSON-LD output (e.g., `http://localhost:8000/node/1/whole_islandora_object/jsonld`):